-As with shadow effects and reflection effects in PowerPoint 2010, you get advanced option for soft edges too.
-In this tutorial you will learn how you can make changes to the soft edges you have already applied to a shape.
+As with shadow effects and reflection effects in PowerPoint 2010 for Windows, you get advanced option for Soft Edges too.
+In this tutorial, you will learn how you can make changes to the Soft Edges you have already applied to a shape.

 Follow these steps to get started:

 - Select a shape you want to apply the Soft Edges to, or select a shape that already has the Soft Edges effect applied.
 Then double-click the shape to activate the Drawing Tools Format tab in the Ribbon (see Figure 1).
 Within this tab locate the Shape Styles group and click the Shape Effects button that you can see in Figure 1 (highlighted in red).